Eastern Arabic numerals: Contemporary use

-Eastern Arabic numerals are in predominant use over Western Arabic numerals in many countries to the east of the Arab world, notably Iran and Afghanistan.
+Eastern Arabic numerals are predominantly used over Western Arabic numerals in many countries to the east of the Arab world, notably Iran and Afghanistan.

-In Arabic-speaking Asia, as well as Egypt and Sudan, both types of numerals are in use (and are often employed alongside each other), though Western Arabic numerals are increasingly used, including in Saudi Arabia.
+Both Eastern and Western Arabic numerals are concurrently used (and are often employed alongside each other) across Arabic-speaking Asia, Egypt and Sudan, although Western Arabic numerals are increasingly favoured in the region, particularly in Saudi Arabia.
 The United Arab Emirates uses both Eastern and Western Arabic numerals.

 In Pakistan, Western Arabic numerals are more extensively used digitally.
 Eastern numerals continue to see use in Urdu publications and newspapers, as well as signboards.

-In the Maghreb, only Western Arabic numerals are commonly used.
-In medieval times, these areas used a slightly different set (from which, via Italy, Western Arabic numerals derive).
+In the Maghreb, only Western Arabic numerals are commonly used today.
+In medieval times, this region used a slightly different variation of the system (from which, via Italy, Western Arabic numerals derive).

-The Thaana writing system used for the Maldivian language adopted its first nine letters (haa, shaviyani, noonu, raa, baa, lhaviyani, kaafu, alifu, and vaavu) from Perso-Arabic digits.
+The Thaana writing system used for the Maldivian language adopted its first nine letters (haa, shaviyani, noonu, raa, baa, ihaviyani, kaafu, alifu, and vaavu) from Perso-Arabic numerals.